ilic5000/pabkvizgenerator/README.md

 And if we know that this area is always in the same place, and with the same dimensions/proportions, always at the bottom of the frame, we can filter out the rest of the frame, and use only this section for easier processing.
 We can split it to answer and questions parts.

-By creating filtered out area, we have created our "seek area", and the borders for this area are marked in the image bellow:
+By creating a filtered-out area, we have created our "seek area", and the borders for this area are marked in the image below:

 <img src="./docs/img/question-frame-example-seek-area.jpg" width="70%"/>